 Marketplaces are where many businesses start with e-Commerce.
-They’re a quick way to find and start selling to online shoppers.
-They’re built to make online selling easy.
-All without the hassle of setting up your own store, or dealing with an online retailer.
+They’re a quick way to find and begin selling to online shoppers.
+They’re built to make online selling easy, removing the hassle of setting up your own store, or dealing with an online retailer.

 They’re quick and easy because they “rent” you the space to sell on their site.
 You access their back-end systems and list your products or services.